Cryptolens/docs/faq/index.md

 If we cannot determine the type of hardware, the following method will be used:

 ```
-findmnt", "--output=UUID --noheadings --target=/boot
+findmnt --output=UUID --noheadings --target=/boot
 ```

-If we can detect that the application runs on a Raspberry PI, we will extract the "Serial" by running the following command:
+If we can detect that the application runs on a Raspberry PI (can be determined by calling `cat /proc/device-tree/model`), we will extract the "Serial" by running the following command:

 ```
 cat /proc/cpuinfo